RenTrieu/CryoEMCovariance/README.md

     smaller factor for the covariance submatrix calculation first, and then the covariance submatrices are binned with a larger scaling factor for the display after.
+  - Covariance submatrix calculations actually just retrieve a subsection of the complete covariance matrix.
+In doing so, each covariance submatrix calculation must load the complete covariance matrix into memory.
+It may be faster and more RAM-friendly to serialize each covariance submatrix separately and retrieve each one when necessary.
+However, this will not be mass storage-friendly.

 - Added a Jupyter notebook for accessing specific covariance values
   - Code needs to be cleaned up so that paths align well with the rest of the scripts

+- Standardize/normalize using: (value-mean)/stdev
+- Check binning/covariance submatrix code to see why there is a large amount of computation time
+  - Add option for user to determine "sensitivity" of the color scale

 Version 0.7
 -----------